J-Tak-M/Josh-M-Portfolio/README.md

 ### Work & Volunteer Experience
 _______________________________________________________________________________________________________________________________________________
+#### IT HelpDesk | 08/2021 - Current
+Northwood Inc. | Halifax Nova Scotia

+*Responsibilities:*
+- Provided technical support and guidance to staff and residents throughout the Northwood campuses.
+Worked to maintain IT and security posters of the company.

 #### Theatre Technician | 10/2017 - 09/2019
 Bella Rose Arts Centre | Halifax West High School